 4. Improve the breakroom

 Most call centers have a breakroom for their employees.
-It may serve as a simple place to get a cup of coffee and refrigerate lunches or might include seating and other amenities.
+It may serve as a simple place to get a cup of coffee and refrigerate lunches or it might even include seating and other amenities.
 If the breakroom hasn’t seen an upgrade in a while, consider making an investment.
+A few small adjustments include:

 5. Upgrade the holiday party